 How Much Does It Cost to Adopt a Child?

 The costs of a private adoption vary and are based on many different factors.
-The average cost of an adoption can range anywhere from $5,000 to $70,000.
-These adoption expenses include:
+The average cost of adoption can range anywhere from $5,000 to $70,000 and include:

 While these adoption expenses are well worth it, how much it costs to adopt a child is real and a big concern for most families.
 Thankfully, there are things you can do to both increase your own personal budget, as well as ways to cover your adoption expenses.